PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

     };
   }

-In an implementation file, the namespace must be added to each individual method or function declaration, e.g.:
+In an implementation file, the namespace must be added to each individual method or function definition, e.g.:

 .. code-block:: cpp